|Mary Livingstone in 1940.|

 After Benny started performing on radio in 1932, Sadie was brought in as a last-minute replacement to play a character named Mary Livingstone for a single episode.
 As legend has it, NBC received so much fan mail that the character became a regular feature on the Benny show.
 "Livingstone soon displayed her own sharp wit and pinpoint comic timing, often used to puncture Benny's on-air ego, and she became a major part of the show."
 (Wiki).
 She became so well known as Mary that she legally changed her name to match her character's.

 It makes you wish that Mary had co-starred with Benny in the original movie To Be or Not to Be, as Anne Bancroft did with husband Mel Brooks in the 1983 remake.
+Instead Carole Lombard starred opposite Benny, just before the plane crash that ended her life.

 Like Bob Hope, Benny reportedly told a few pot jokes and admitted to trying it.
 True to the racist nature of our drug laws, it was the son of the actor who played Benny's black valet Rochester who was popped for pot in 1952.